 In a paper presented this week, researchers describe a unique compilation approach that boosts the capability of useful resource-restrained and “noisy” quantum computers to supply helpful answers.
-A new technique using researchers at Princeton University, University of Chicago, and IBM substantially improves the reliability of quantum computer systems by harnessing statistics approximately the noisiness of operations on actual hardware.
-Notably, the researchers validated a nearly three times average improvement in reliability for actual-device runs on IBM’s sixteen-qubit quantum laptop, improving some program executions using as tons as eighteen-fold.
+A new technique using researchers at Princeton University, the University of Chicago, and IBM substantially improves the reliability of quantum computer systems by harnessing statistics to approximate the noisiness of operations on actual hardware.
+Notably, the researchers validated a nearly three times average improvement in reliability for actual-device runs on IBM’s sixteen-qubit quantum computer, improving some program executions using as tons as eighteen-fold.

 Adapting programs to qubit noise